andyw8/coffeescript-presentation/slides.md

 * Can be used alongside any other JS libraries
 * Works server-side, e.g. with Node
 * Works with any MV* framework (Ember, Backbone, etc.)

 !SLIDE

+# Downsides

+* Context switching
+* Promotes classic OO over prototypical inheritance?
+* Can't fix everything wrong with JavaScript
+* Debugging can be awkward (but now has sourcemaps)
+* Still need to understand JS's quirks

+!SLIDE